GAA-UAM/GB-CNN/README.md

 Development
 -----------

-Our latest algorithm is available on the `dev` branch of the repository.
+Our latest algorithm is available on the `main` branch of the repository.

 Contributing
 ------------